 The current fleet of diesel High Speed Trains was built in the late 1970s and early 1980s, and these trains are now approaching the end of their commercial life.
-The Intercity Express Programme (IEP) is addressing the replacement of these trains by the Super Express Train.
-The mix of this fleet between diesel and electric traction will depend on the extent of further electrification.
-There is also a sizeable fleet of diesel multiple units which will eventually require replacement.
-The on-going Network RUS Rolling Stock Strategy has identified the factors which determine vehicle life, and on that basis, has estimated the profile of withdrawal of existing diesel multiple unit vehicles.
-This is shown in Figure 4.2.
-The profile shown assumes that those vehicles which are currently not compliant with the Rail Vehicle Accessibility Regulations (RVAR), but which are capable of being modified to comply with RVAR, will be so modified.
+The Intercity Express Programme (IEP) is addressing the replacement of these trains and is currently in the process of developing and procuring Super Express Trains.
+The DfT has stated that the mix of this fleet between electric traction and bi-mode operation will depend on the extent of further electrification.